Charles Ross (historian): Personal life and marriages

 Ross was married twice.
 His first marriage, to Frances, lasted 23 years; she subsequently moved to Swansea.
 They had two children, Christopher—born shortly after the Second World War—and a daughter, Miranda.
 His second wife was Anne Crawford, who had been a student of his at Bristol, and with whom he had a son, James.
 (Note: James Ross would later deliver a paper on the 1404 conspiracy of Maud, Countess of Oxford to the reformed 'Bristol connection' symposium, organised by Peter Fleming and Keith Dockray at the University of the West of England in 2001.
 In 2011, Crawford dedicated her biography of John Howard, Duke of Norfolk to Ross's memory.)
-Crawford agreed to a divorce from Ross in 1985, following Ross’ long-term affair with Pamela Jefferis, whom he had met when she was taking evening classes at the university.
+Crawford agreed to a divorce from Ross in 1985, following Ross’s long-term affair with Pamela Jefferis, whom he had met when she was taking evening classes at the university.
 Jefferis had separated from her husband over a decade earlier.
 His divorce from Crawford was made absolute shortly before his death, but about a year before then he shared his apartment with Pamela Jefferis.